Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 A Structural Shift, Not an Incremental Improvement

-Traditional Payments Stablecoins
+Feature Traditional Payments Stablecoins

-Merchant Fees 1.5%–3.5% + $0.10–$0.30 per swipe, split among middlemen ~$0.001–$0.01 per transaction in network fees, often zero for the merchant
+Merchant Fees 1.5%–3.5% + $0.10–$0.30 per transaction. ~$0.001–$0.01 per transaction.

 The fundamental shift is from a pull-based system of shared secrets (your 16-digit card number, passed through five intermediaries) to a push-based system of cryptographic proof.
-That single architectural change collapses the intermediary stack, eliminates settlement delay, and destroys the fee model that extracts $224 billion a year from American merchants alone.

 The Evidence Is No Longer Theoretical